OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Application insight** with :ref:`OneGate <onegate_overview>` allows Virtual Machine guests to pull and push VM information from OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules from inside the VM.

-- :ref:`Marketplaces <marketplace_overview>` for sharing, provisioning and consuming cloud images.
-They can be seen as external datastores, where images can be easily imported, exported and shared by a federation of OpenNebula instances.
+- :ref:`Marketplaces <marketplace_overview>` for sharing, provisioning, and consuming cloud images.
+They can be seen as external datastores, where images can be easily imported, exported, and shared by a federation of OpenNebula instances.

 -  **Cloud bursting** gives support to build a :ref:`hybrid cloud <introh>`, an extension of a private cloud to combine local resources with resources from remote cloud providers.
-A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands.
-Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloudbursting.
+A whole public cloud provider can be encapsulated as a local resource to be able to use the extra computational capacity to satisfy peak demands.
+Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloud bursting.

 -  :ref:`Disaggregated Data Centers <ddc_overview>` provides tools to build and grow the physical infrastructure with resources from public bare-metal cloud providers, e.g. :ref:`Amazon EC2 <ddc_driver_ec2>` and :ref:`Packet <ddc_driver_packet>`.
-New physical machines are allocated from the provider, configured to run the hypervisor and added into OpenNebula as new clusters with hosts, datastores and virtual networks.
+New physical machines are allocated from the provider, configured to run the hypervisor, and added into OpenNebula as new clusters with hosts, datastores, and virtual networks.

 Step 6.
 Integrate with other Components
 ===============================================